sandravizz/Natural-disasters/README.md

 # Natural disasters

-The more time I spend in nature the more fascinated I get with its beauty, wisdom and teachings.
+The more time I spend in nature the more I am fascinated by its beauty, wisdom and teachings.
 It's hard to put into words so I quote Albert Einstein, who said _Look deep into nature, and then you will understand everything better_.

 At the same time climate change is becoming real and threatening all life on this planet.
 Responding to [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz)'s question _What is the most important thing you could be working on in the world right now?
 And if you're not working on that, why aren't you?_ I believe this is the most important thing right now.